Your Compounder of Choice opt2 - Regulations and Standards In PVC Manufacturing

 The SABS stated that this should be done to ensure that South African plastic manufacturing aligns more closely with international best practices, which will ultimately enhance recyclers’ ability to properly sort materials.
 This, in turn, benefits the recycling industry by making it more efficient, accurate, and reliable.

-Here at IPC, we specialise in producing flexible and rigid PVC compounds for various applications.
-Whether you’re looking to do flexible or rigid extrusions or injection mouldings, our compounds can meet your needs.
+IPC, one of the leading plastics manufacturers in South Africa, specialises in producing flexible and rigid PVC compounds for various applications.
+Whether you’re looking to do flexible or rigid extrusions or injection mouldings, our compounds can meet your plastic manufacturing needs.
 Contact us today to learn more.